alabobriggs/React-hooks/README.md

 # React-hooks
-Learning react hooks react version 16.7 alpha
+A simple projects that focuses on react hooks available on React v16.7 alpha